two females at hotel check-in desk

 Third Semester

-HOSP 1162 Travel Geography & Culture-Europe And Africa 3
+HOSP 1162 Travel Geography & Culture-Europe and Africa 3

 HOSP 2280 Hospitality Marketing Management 3